explaingit

 USE CASE 1

-Extract text from receipts and invoices to automate data entry.
+Extract text from photos of receipts or invoices to automatically parse totals, dates, and line items without manual data entry.

 USE CASE 2